andreaswachowski/boids/README.md

 # Development Setup

-The program has been tested on MacOS.
-The CMakefile depends on ncurses under the HOMEBREW_PREFIX of /opt/homebrew.
+The program is being developed on MacOS.
+The pipeline also compiles on Ubuntu.

 ```
 cd build